 These theories can be a good way of describing your relationship, but at the end of the day, you're the one who can best describe your relationship.

 The goal of the theory of love is to have one complete triangle, but many relationships lack all the sides needed.
 There is hope, though.
 Sternberg believes that a marriage can be repaired if there is strong communication.
 Many marriages do fail due to a lack of communication, and this is a shame.

 Thankfully, there is hope.
 One way you can repair your marriage is by speaking to a relationship counselor.
-They can fix the communication between the two of you by teaching communication skills, figuring out the underlying reason for your fights, and help restore all points of your triangle.
+They can help you and your partner communicate more appropriately by teaching different communication skills, figuring out the underlying reason for your fights, and help restore all points of your triangle.
 There is no shame in seeking therapy for your relationship; it can help maintain your triangle and build it to be even stronger.
-Talk to a therapist today!
+Talk to a therapist today.